Collaborate with Team Members

 - Paste the attachment URL into another work item field, email message, or other communication.

-Each Rally user has a customizable page under the My Home tab called the Dashboard.
+Each CA Agile Central user has a customizable page under the My Home tab called the Dashboard.
 This page allows you to configure multiple pre-built and custom apps to show a desired set of data.
 You can use your dashboard to collaborate with one or more teams.

 Set up your dashboard